1a1242/minipro/README.md

 Here, we have added some publications data of the college into the database from the web application.
 The data used is the college publications data.

+# Steps to run the forked repository.
+>**_NOTE :_** Make sure your system have following installed before you run the project
+> - VSCode latest version
+> - NodeJS
+> - MongoDB
+>
+>Make sure you have your own
+> 1. Google Client Id
+> 2. MongoDB Coneection string.
+>
+>replace the ` Client-ID ` with your google client id and ` connection-string ` with your mongoDB connection string

+  - Fork the repository.
+  - Clone to the forked repository in your local sysytem.
+  - Open the code in vscode.
+  - Two modes of running.
+    - Frontend running.
+      - Open the terminal and type the command `cd frontend` and then `npm i --legacy-peer-deps or npm install --legacy-peer-deps`
+      - After successfull installation run the command ` npm start ` to run your frontend.
+    - Backend running.
+      - Open the terminal and type the command `cd backend` and then `npm i or npm install `
+      - After successfull installation eun the command ` npm run dev ` to run your backend.